 Graduate research

-While most of the existing research focuses on permafrost thaw happening at 0°C, there is saline permafrost all along the Arctic coasts that has a depressed freezing point, and it is not usually considered.
-Saline permafrost is defined as permafrost where either part or all the total water content is unfrozen due to a depressed freezing point caused by high dissolved solids content.
+While most of the existing research focuses on permafrost thaw happening at 0°C, saline permafrost exists all along the Arctic coasts and has a depressed freezing point.
+Saline permafrost is defined as permafrost where either part or all the total water content is unfrozen due to high dissolved solids content that lowers the freezing point.
 Saline permafrost has been considered to trigger increased rates of surface processes.
-However, no research is directly aimed at the relationships between saline permafrost degradation and geomorphological processes.
-That is what I am trying to cover in my research right now.
-I hope that studying the soil samples in the lab, applying geophysical methods, doing field research, and analyzing remote sensing data can help us understand how the most vulnerable permafrost behave amidst climate change and increasing human presence in the Arctic.
+However, no research is directly aimed at the relationships between saline permafrost degradation and geomorphological change.

 Fieldwork

-Here are some pictures from the fieldwork I have participated in previously.
+Here are some pictures from the most recent field trips.